Performant Tridiagonal Factorization of Skew-Symmetric Matrices: A family of algorithms

 \subsubsection{Invariant~1 (right-looking)}

 {

-} \NoShow{ \item Invariant for a variation on the right-looking algorithm, which we will call lazy right-looking, that in a current iteration computes the next Gauss transform but does not yet apply it: { } } Only the parts of $ L $ highlighted in blue have been computed.
-One additional column of $L$ is known at a given step compared to the position of the ``thick line''.
+} \NoShow{ \item Invariant for a variation on the right-looking algorithm, which we will call lazy right-looking, that in a current iteration computes the next Gauss transform but does not yet apply it: { } } Only the parts of $ L $ denoted with a tilde (e.g. $\widetilde{L}_{BL}$) have been computed.
+One additional column of $L$ is known at a given step beyond the position of the ``thick line''.
 This is because the Gauss transform vector is computed from the previous column of $ X $, as seen in Section~\ref{sec:simple}.
 Finally, in~(\ref{eqn:inv_unb_right_1}) {

-} represents the result at a particular intermediate stage of the calculation expressed as the final result but with the yet-to-be-computed transformations not yet applied. \footnote{The exact number of Gauss transforms applied at a given step is tricky to account for due to the offset in $L$, leading to infamous ``off by one'' errors.
-This becomes inconsequential since we avoid indices in our subsequent reasoning.} This formulation is a departure from how invariants have been traditionally presented in the FLAME methodology and plays an important role in the derivations in~\cite{vandegeijn2023derivingalgorithmstriangulartridiagonalization}.
+} represents the result at a particular intermediate stage of the calculation where the final block of Gauss transforms (represented by $L_{BR}$) have not yet been applied. $L_{BR}$ appears in the expression as an inverse transformation which ``undoes'' the transformations implicit in the final tridiagonal block $T_{BR}$. \footnote{The exact number of Gauss transforms applied at a given step is tricky to account for due to the offset in $L$.
+This becomes inconsequential since we avoid indices in our subsequent reasoning.} This formulation is a departure from how invariants have been traditionally presented in the FLAME methodology and plays an important role in the detail of the derivations in~\cite{vandegeijn2023derivingalgorithmstriangulartridiagonalization}.